-- Regular expressions are a powerful tool to match text within files. - Forms the basis for text search and manipulation in multiple tools such as: grep, sed, awk etc. - Will cover these topics in next lecture. - Quiz tomorrow at start of lab section - Will cover topics from Week 2 and 3 lectures.
+- Pattern matching via regular expressions is a powerful tool to match text within files. - It forms the basis for text searches and manipulation in multiple UNIX tools such as: grep, sed, awk etc. - We will cover regular expressions and these commands in the next lecture.